 We are excited to learn more about you and your interest in the CCRB.
-Please email the following required documents to LaShawn Lindsey at LLindsey@ccrb.nyc.gov for immediate consideration:
+Please visit www.nyc.gov/ccrb and search for job ID #459397 to apply.

-2. Cover letter (explaining your interest in our Investigation Level I role and the CCRB)
+2. Cover letter (explaining your interest in our Investigation Level I role and your knowledge of the CCRB)

 3. Unofficial college transcript

 4. Analytical writing sample of 3- 10 pages

 NO PHONE CALLS PLEASE.
 ONLY THOSE CANDIDATES CONSIDERED FOR AN INTERVIEW WILL BE CONTACTED.